 Note: If you deactivate an index, you can't run concept searches against the index and keyword expansion becomes unavailable on the index.

-If exceptions occur while populating or building a conceptual index, the system will retry them automatically.
+If exceptions occur while populating or building an index, the system will retry them automatically.

 Retrying exceptions attempts to populate the index again.